‘ARK: Survival Evolved’ Volcano Will Go Active Soon, Players Should Plan To Move

 The UI changes have been a point of contention for ARK: Survival Evolved players as the light blue text on the blue background in the inventory screens has caused readability issues for many Survivors.
 It will be interesting to see if Studio Wildcard changes its approach to colors and font with the next update.

-PlayStation 4 and Xbox One players will have a while longer to prepare for the changes to The Volcano.
+PlayStation 4 and Xbox One players will have a while longer to prepare for the changes to the volcano.
 The ARK: Survival Evolved console update typically arrives two to four weeks after the PC patch is released.
 In this case, it should arrive in mid or late May.

 The next console update is currently scheduled for April 24 and will pack the contents from the 256 PC patch like the massive Flyer nerf, underwater bases, and UI redesign.

-[Featured Image by Scud / Steam Community]
+[Featured Image by Scud/Steam Community]